nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 ## Using the controller with DS4Windows

-1. Download the latest DS4Windows release package from [here](https://github.com/Ryochan7/DS4Windows/releases) according to your Windows' version (x86 for 32bits, x64 for 64bits);
+1. Download the latest DS4Windows release package from [here](https://github.com/Ryochan7/DS4Windows/releases) according to your Windows' version (x86 for 32bits, x64 for 64bits)
-2. Extract the package to an easily accessible folder;
+2. Extract the package to an easily accessible folder
-3. Download the latest Beta Build from [here](https://github.com/mika-n/DS4Windows/raw/debugVerWPF/extras/DS4WindowsWPF_DeviceDetectDebug.zip);
+3. Download the latest Beta Build from [here](https://github.com/mika-n/DS4Windows/raw/debugVerWPF/extras/DS4WindowsWPF_DeviceDetectDebug.zip)
-4. Extract the Beta Build Archive inside the DS4Windows that was extracted in step 2;
+4. Extract the Beta Build Archive inside the DS4Windows that was extracted in step 2
 5. If everything is alright your DS4Windows folder should look like this:
 ![ds4windows beta](images/ds4windows_beta_folder.png){: .glightbox }
-6. Run DS4WindowsDebug.exe (make sure no other instance of DS4Windows.exe is running before this;
+6. Run DS4WindowsDebug.exe (make sure no other instance of DS4Windows.exe is running before this
-7. Install the ViGEm BUS Driver if asked to.
+7. Install the ViGEmBus Driver if asked to.

 After that controller should be properly recognized by DS4Windows.
 If it is not, go back to the previous section on how to verify/change the current DS3 mode.